2024 Solar Incentives Guide for Granby, CT - Tax Credits & Rebates

 Can I receive any incentives when I add solar panels to a vacation home, rental property or commercial property?

-While we recommend getting in touch with your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many will apply to a second home, so long as that home is in the United States and owned by you.
-There may be other incentives available for commercial properties specifically, depending on the specifics.
+While we recommend getting in touch with your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many will apply to a second home, as long as it is in the United States and owned by you.
+There may be additional incentives available for commercial properties specifically, depending on the specifics.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.